Effect of Natural Food on Gut Microbiome and Phospholipid Spectrum of Immune Cells in COVID-19 Patients

 Detailed Description

-The study's biological material will be collected from the respondents (gut microbiome and antiphospholipid antibodies).
+The study's biological material will be collected from the respondents (gut microbiome, antiphospholipid antibodies, biochemical blood analysis (glucose, ALT, AST, uric acid, TAGs, alkaline phosphatase)).

 Stage II.
-The main group will be given Saumal for four weeks, after which the gut microbiome and antiphospholipid antibodies will be collected from both groups once again.
-This will allow us to assess the impact of freeze-dried mare's milk on the condition of the gut microbiome and antiphospholipid antibodies.
+The main group will be given Saumal for four weeks, after which the gut microbiome, antiphospholipid antibodies, and biochemical blood analysis will be collected from both groups again.
+This will allow us to assess the impact of freeze-dried mare's milk on the condition of the gut microbiome, antiphospholipid antibodies, and biochemical blood analysis.

 Stage III.
 Data analysis.

-1. Based on the results of gut microbiome sequencing and ELISA (antiphospholipid antibodies) in the main and control groups, we determine the dynamic changes of that parameters during COVID-19 rehabilitation.
+1. Based on the results of gut microbiome sequencing, ELISA (antiphospholipid antibodies), and biochemical blood analysis in the main and control groups, we determine the dynamic changes of those parameters during COVID-19 rehabilitation.

 2. According to the results, the effectiveness of Saumal itself regarding these 2 parameters will be evaluated.